 The Handyman’s Rolling Toolbox Kitchen

-There are lots of hacks out there for creating a DIY camping kitchen, but before you get too carried away, think about how much space you have in your vehicle and how far you’ll need to carry your kit at the other end.
+There are many hacks out there for creating a DIY camping kitchen, but before you get too carried away, think about how much space you have in your vehicle and how far you’ll need to carry your camping gear.

 But once full, chuck boxes can be heavy.

 Not a problem if you only have to lift it out of your trunk but try and carry it any distance and you’ll be wishing you’d left the coffee pot, cast-iron pan, and extra utensils behind.